check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 There are *a lot* of Command Line commands.
 To begin we will introduce you to some of the most used commands (programs) in the terminal.
 They are listed below:

+* `pwd`
+    - This command tells you which directory you are currently in.
+If you get lost this command helps you get unlost.

+* `cd`
+    - This command moves you around to different directories.
+You can use either a relative file path or an absolute file path.
+    If you use the absolute file path it doesn't matter what directory you are currently in.
+If you use a relative file path, you must designate the file path relative to the directory you are currently in.
+If you just type `cd` with no file path, you will be taken to your home directory

+* `ls`
+    - This command lists the contents of the directory you are currently in.If you want to see the contents of a different directory, type `ls` followed by the directories path.
+    `ls/home/username/Documents` will show you the contents of the Documents directory.

+* `cat`

+    - This command is short for "concatenate".
+It lists the contents of a file.
+To use it, type `cat name-of-file.file-extension`.
+    This will allow you to view the contents of the file, but it does not allow for editing.